BibliothecaDAO/master-scroll/docs/game/overview.md

 ---

-> “ Empires rise and fall in the quest for control of Resources and Ancient Relics within a forever world.
-Maintain and defend your empire or it will fall into disarray and be consumed by enemies. “
+> "Empires rise and fall in the quest for control of Resources and Ancient Relics within an eternal world.
+Maintain and defend your empire or it will fall into disarray and be consumed by enemies."

 ---